FiorixF1/RotorHazard-Class-Rank-Brackets/README.md

 This plugin has been designed to be used along with single and double elimination brackets.

-Currently it supports MultiGP format with Chace the Ace and Iron Man rule.

-FAI brackets to be supported soon.
+It supports MultiGP format with Chace the Ace and Iron Man rule.
+Also FAI brackets are supported according to F9U rules.

 ## Installation